joshgummersall/statsd-alerting-backend/readme.md

 #### `hipchat` configuration

-List your hipchat api `key` and the `room` name to which you want to send the alerts.
-If a room with that name does not exist, then the backend will create it for you.
-Optionally you can also set a `color` for the messages sent to hipchat.
-Available colors are yellow (default), red, green, purple, gray and random.
+List your Hipchat API `key` and the `room` name to which you want to send the alerts.
+Optionally include a `from` description and a `notify` boolean.

-Make sure that the key provided has enabled the scopes `manage_rooms` (necessary for the backend to create the room in case it doesn't exist), `view_room` and `send_notification`.
+Make sure that the key provided has enabled the scope `send_notification`.

 #### `log` configuration